Dedication

 If it were not for Mr. Bob Kobres posting the paper on his site, we would likely not have arrived at a solution.
 When located, it was the only copy that seemed to be available anywhere on the web.

 In 1982, two British astronomers, S. V. M (Victor) Clube and William Napier, published a book entitled "The Cosmic Serpent" .
-The first paragraph of that book presents the Perigee: Zero foundation:
+The first paragraph of that book presents an engaging concept:

 In this book we bring together hitherto unconnected strands in astronomy, biology and geology, and in the early history and mythology of man.